0xlax/0xlax.github.io/content/posts/rise-of-horizen.md

 Check out [SidechainSDK](https://github.com/HorizenOfficial/Sidechains-SDK) to know more about building on Horizen

-Latus Sidechain is one among the many sidechain in existance thatuses [Ourobous POS](https://eprint.iacr.org/2016/889.pdf)
+Latus Sidechain is one among the many sidechains in existance that uses [Ourobous POS](https://eprint.iacr.org/2016/889.pdf) algorithm

 #### IBC vs CCTP